It’s hard to mention WPX without dropping Matthew Woodward (kills me to even link to this).

 WPX doesn’t have a network status page either, so it’s pretty much impossible to track uptimes across all WPX’s servers, but you can find many individual reports of their frequent downtimes.

-7. LiteSpeed Cache vs. W3 Total Cache
+7. W3 Total Cache vs. LiteSpeed Cache

 WPX uses LiteSpeed servers, nice!

-You can use plugins like WP-Optimize, Flying Scripts, Heartbeat Control, and an image optimization plugin like ShortPixel to do these, but that would be a lot of plugins to install.
-I have extensive tutorials for both the W3 Total Cache settings and LiteSpeed Cache settings.
+So why do they recommend W3 Total Cache when LiteSpeed Cache has a lot more features to improve core web vitals?
+You can use free plugins like WP-Optimize, Flying Scripts, Heartbeat Control, and an image optimization plugin like Optimole, but that would mean a lot of extra plugins.
+I have detailed tutorials for the W3 Total Cache settings and LiteSpeed Cache settings.

 W3 Total Cache | LiteSpeed Cache | |